Sriisky/Rich-Web-Applications/Week11/README.md

 Node-modules have been removed from submission due to size contraints.

+Run the following commands in the command line before executing the code
-First run - npm start
+ - npm start
-then - npm install axios
+ - npm install axios
-then - npm install react datepicker
+ - npm install react datepicker

 Problem 1 - Was completed by running npx create-react-app react-note-app and converting Lab 1 Problem 1 into the React project.